xy994/amazon-sagemaker-models/README.md

 Hit ‘Create notebook instance’ to create a new notebook instance.

 **Note:** It usually takes a few minutes for the notebook instance to become available.
 Once available, the status of the notebook instance will change from ‘Pending’ to ‘InService’.
-You can move on to the next step while notebook instance is still in 'Pending' state.

 ### Launch the Notebook
 From the Jupyter notebook web UI, please launch the notebook within it.